 A Consent Order is scrutinized by a court registrar to ascertain that it is equitable, whereas a Binding Financial Agreement is not.

 When you discuss the process with your legal representative, together you’ll be able to determine which way is best for your circumstances.

 Need Help and Legal Advice?
 Talk To An Expert

-James Noble Law in Brisbane is your local family law team of specialists when it comes to negotiating a property settlement.
-Our many years of experience means we fully understand the processes and can assist in obtaining a fair and just result for you.
+James Noble Law in Brisbane is your local Brisbane family lawyers team of specialists when it comes to negotiating a property settlement.
+Our many years of experience mean we fully understand the processes and can assist in obtaining a fair and just result for you.

 Tags: australian divorce law property settlement, de facto property settlement, divorce and property settlement, divorce property division, key 4 property, property settlement agreement, property settlement divorce, Property Settlements, property settlements in divorce, Property Settlements Points, short marriage property settlement, simply settlements